airbnb/streamalert/docs/source/app-configuration.rst

   Please supply the API URL for your duosecurity instance.
 This should be in a format similar to 'api-abcdef12.duosecurity.com': api-abcdef12.duosecurity.com

   Please supply the secret key for your duosecurity Admin API.
-This should a string of 40 alphanumeric characters: 123424af2ae101d47d9704b783c940dffa825678
+This should be a string of 40 alphanumeric characters: 123424af2ae101d47d9704b783c940dffa825678

   Please supply the integration key for your duosecurity Admin API.
 This should be in a format similar to 'DIABCDEFGHIJKLMN1234': DIABCDEFGHIJKLMN1234